 It also gives Russia the dubious distinction of contributing the most fighters to ISIS from any non-Muslim majority country, surpassing even France, the leading European contributor of fighters to ISIS.

-also include records of 72 Uzbeks and 47 fighters from Kyrgyzstan.
+The ISIS files also include records of 72 Uzbeks and 47 fighters from Kyrgyzstan.

 Many of the militants joining ISIS from Russia and the former Soviet republics were involved in Islamist insurgencies in their home countries.